 To schedule a colonoscopy, your doctor will need to first place a referral for the procedure.
 You will likely need to make an appointment with your primary care doctor so that he or she can determine if you need a colonoscopy and order the procedure if appropriate.

 A gastroenterologist is a doctor who specializes in treating conditions of the gastrointestinal system and is trained to perform colonoscopies.
 In many cases, it is not necessary to see a gastroenterologist in clinic before scheduling a colonoscopy.
 Your primary care doctor can tell you about the procedure and everything you need to know to prepare for colonoscopy.

 To schedule an appointment with your primary care doctor:

-- If you already have a UCLA Health primary care doctor, please call your doctor’s office to schedule an appointment.
+- Existing Patients: If you already have a UCLA Health primary care doctor, please call your doctor’s office to schedule an appointment.
 You can also request an appointment online through your myUCLAhealth portal at my.UCLAhealth.org.

-- If you do not have a primary care provider at UCLA Health and need help finding a physician who is right for you, please call our Physician Referral Service at (800) UCLA-MD1 or 310-825-2631.
+- New Patients: If you do not have a primary care provider at UCLA Health and need help finding a physician who is right for you, please call our Physician Referral Service at (800) UCLA-MD1 or 310-825-2631.

 To schedule a colonoscopy procedure once your doctor has placed an order for you.

 - Please call our Patient Communication Center (PCC) at 310-825-7540.
 Once the colonoscopy has been requested by your physician, the PCC may also try to call you to schedule the procedure.